What is a WiFi Booster and How Does it Improve Signal?

 Different types of WiFi booster models are available; they vary in design, range, amplification power, and frequency band usage.

 • Range: Most routers have a range of 150-300 feet.
 Any device outside that range will experience connectivity issues.
-Depending on the WiFi booster model, on average they can increase the range by 300-2,000+ sq ft.
+Depending on the WiFi booster model, they can increase the range by 300-2,000+ sq ft on average.

 • Frequency Bands: There are two types of WiFi signal boosters – single-band and dual-band.
 Single-band boosters only utilize one frequency band (2.4GHz or 5GHz) to transmit data.
 On the other hand, dual-band WiFi boosters use both GHz frequencies to transmit data; one band solely communicates with the router, and the other band talks to the wireless devices.